 Monday, Dec.
 29, Salvador, Bahía

 A Canadian traveler named Raymond raved about Salvador during a day at Iguazú Falls, where waterfalls collide to give visitors the kind of scenery seen on our favorite travel shows.

-I decided, on that day in mid-2012 in Argentina, that I would someday see Salvador for myself.
+On that day in mid-2012 in Argentina, I decided that I would someday see Salvador for myself.

 Two days before the eve of 2015, I made it happen.

-I was lucky enough to meet Eva, a really nice girl from São Paulo, at my hostel.
-She was born in Chile, then her family moved to Brazil when she was just a baby.
+I was lucky enough to meet Eva, a nice girl from São Paulo, at my hostel.
+She was born in Chile.
+Then her family moved to Brazil when she was just a baby.